singhaar615/singhaar615/README.md

 I'm an Electrical Engineering student at Purdue University with interests in embedded systems, ASIC/SoC design, and medical technology.

-I enjoy building projects that combine hardware and software to solve real-world problems.
+I enjoy building projects that combine creativity with hardware and software to solve real-world problems.

 ---